Why We Shouldn’t View Our Hobby of Photography as a Competition

 For instance, I love listening to jazz music, cycling, and feeding cats.
 Those are my small hobbies (me time!) that can never be turned into competitions.
 Nobody competes on the number of stray cats they feed.
 That said, photography is a little different.
 Let me unpack.

-Social Media Have Drastically Changed the Way We Share Our Photos
+Social Media Has Drastically Changed the Way We Share Our Photos

 Today, photos can go beyond our close circle thanks to the power of social media.
-In fact, social media have drastically changed the way we share our photos and also connected people that would have never met or even known about each other.
+In fact, social media has drastically changed the way we share our photos and has also connected people that would have never met or even known about each other.

 “Likes” Creating an Unnecessary Hierarchy

-All these sound good, but on the flip side, the gamification element of social media (e.g. who gets more “Likes”) has inevitably created an unnecessary hierarchy among participants.
-Some of them become very popular, Insta-famous, influencers, etc. while others are left unnoticed, just like the real life.
+All of this sounds good, but on the flip side, the gamification element of social media (e.g. who gets more “Likes”) has inevitably created an unnecessary hierarchy among participants.
+Some of them become very popular, Insta-famous, influencers, etc., while others are left unnoticed, just like real life.

-Looking back the history, it’s said that “Likes” were first introduced in 2005 by Vimeo, but Facebook’s adoption of it in 2009 has made the feature become one of the most powerful online tools.
-Since then, it’s been implemented everywhere from Instagram, YouTube, LinkedIn to Yammer, as we all know today.
+Looking back at history, it’s said that “Likes” were first introduced in 2005 by Vimeo, but Facebook’s adoption of it in 2009 made the feature one of the most powerful online tools.
+Since then, it’s been implemented everywhere, from Instagram and YouTube to LinkedIn, as we all know today.

-Whether like it or not, “Like” button is one of the most powerful online tools ever created.
+Whether we like it or not, the “Like” button is one of the most powerful online tools ever created.

 Nowadays, this gamification element of social media seems to be accepted without much questioning, but it can be potentially negative or even toxic.
 Let me cite an interesting article here.